 No coj confession of judgement is required for a business loan you have been approved for.
 Is it now a no risk loan?
 In short, no because there continue to be significant risks to your business if you cannot pay, or default.
-For example, the risks are as follows:
+For example, the risks are as follows further below:

 Defending civil suits against your business:

 The lender can still sue your business even without a coj.
-Any lawsuit has to be defended in court otherwise a summary default judgement may be ruled against you and your business.
-The lender can have your business accounts garnished and automatically debited.
+Any lawsuit has to be defended in court otherwise a summary default judgement may be ruled against your company.
+The lender can have your accounts garnished and automatically debited.

 Damaged business and personal credit

 Damaged credit will affect future business relationships and contracts.
 Your lower personal credit will also affect being able to borrow in your personal name and other areas of your personal life.